Appropriate cover to protect your plants from the elements.

 Sowing in punnets

 A punnet is a small container designed to raise seeds before they are planted into their final growing position.
 Sowing in punnets makes it easier to keep seeds moist and protected from pests.
-Small containers tend to warm up earlier than the ground in Spring, and they allow the current crop to grow for longer in beds while the next crop of seedlings is getting started in punnets.
-Standard nursery punnets are only 5cm tall, but I prefer to use deep 8.5cm punnets for most larger vegetables to allow better root development.
+Small containers tend to warm up earlier than the ground in spring, and they allow the current crop to grow for longer in beds while the next crop of seedlings is getting started in punnets.
+Standard nursery punnets are only 5cm tall, but I prefer to use deep 8.5cm punnets for most larger vegetables to allow better root development before planting out.
+These can be sourced for free from nurseries with pot recycling programs.

 What seed raising mix should I use?